 Hand Therapy Clinic

-Our occupational therapy (OT) services help people return to the activities of everyday life following an orthopedic disease or injury—whether that’s work, leisure, domestic life, or community activities.
+The Western Michigan University hand therapy clinic helps people return to the activities of every day life following an orthopedic disease or injury—whether that’s work, leisure, domestic life, or community activities.
 We use education, exercise, activities, assistive technology, and adaptive devices to help people engage or re-engage in the activities that matter most to them.
-We help our patients accomplish tasks that will enhance their everyday life, we help modify their living and work environments to minimize limitations, and much more.
+We help our patients accomplish tasks that will enhance their everyday life, modify their living and work environments to minimize limitations, and much more.
+Specific diagnosis may include:

 - Fracture to upper quadrant